lainproliant/xeno/README.md

 ## Change Log

+### Version 2.8.0: May 3 2018
+- Allow decorated/wrapped methods to be properly injected if their `'params'` method attribute is carried forward.

 ### Version 2.7.0: April 20 2018
 - The `Injector` now adds a `'resource-name'` attribute to resource methods allowing the inspection of a resource's full canonical name at runtime.